open-covid-19/data/README.md

 | [Weather](#weather) | [weather.csv](https://open-covid-19.github.io/data/v2/weather.csv) | [weather.json](https://open-covid-19.github.io/data/v2/weather.json) |

-If you are trying to use this data alongside your own datasets, then you can use the [Index](#index) table to get access to the ISO 3166 / NUTS / FIPS code, although administrative subdivisions is not consistent among all reporting regions.
+If you are trying to use this data alongside your own datasets, then you can use the [Index](#index) table to get access to the ISO 3166 / NUTS / FIPS code, although administrative subdivisions are not consistent among all reporting regions.
 For example, for the intra-country reporting, some EU countries use NUTS2, others NUTS3 and many ISO 3166-2 codes.

 NOTE: If you load data using `pandas`, make sure that you disable automatic parsing of NaN-like